-It’s no longer okay to abdicate the responsibility of crafting your messaging and communications, both internally and externally.
-It’s no longer okay to ignore the immense role that the internet and your online presence play in the role of your client’s lives as pet owners, and allow untrained people to give advice that should come from their veterinarian.
-It’s no longer okay to have an underperforming website and a lack of engagement on social networks with your practice owner’s tech-savvy niece at the helm of your marketing and social media - it’s time to invest in your business!
+It's no longer okay to abdicate the responsibility of crafting your messaging and communications internally and externally.
+It's no longer okay to ignore the immense role that the internet and your online presence play in your clients' lives as pet owners and allow untrained people to give advice that should come from their veterinarian.
+It's no longer okay to have an underperforming website and a lack of engagement on social networks with your practice owner's tech-savvy niece at the helm of your marketing and social media - it's time to invest in your business!
 Let GeniusVets show you how we have consistently delivered industry-leading results for veterinarians across the country, just like you.

 We look forward to hearing from you and seeing the difference these resources have made in your veterinary practice.